sid-agrawal/OSmosis/README.md

 ```

 ## Typical workflow
-Some rules to make our lives easier
+Some rules to make our lives easier.
-* Let's not push code to submodules that we do not reflect in OSmosis repo yet.
+| Let's not push code to submodules that we do not reflect in OSmosis repo yet.
 In other words let's keep them in sync.